bparanj/crystal/computer/electronics/design/magnetic-field.md

-Here's a straightforward experiment to visualize magnetic fields using common materials:
+Here's an experiment to visualize magnetic fields using common materials:

 ### Experiment: Visualizing Magnetic Fields with Iron Filings